nix-community/fenix/README.md

-  file | path to the rust toolchain file, usually either `./rust-toolchain` or `./rust-toolchain.toml`, conflicts with `dir` dir | path to the directory that has `rust-toolchain` or `rust-toolchain.toml`, conflicts with `file` sha256 | sha256 of the manifest, required in pure evaluation mode, set to `lib.fakeSha256` to get the actual sha256 from the error message
+  file | path to the rust toolchain file, usually either `./rust-toolchain` or `./rust-toolchain.toml`, conflicts with `dir` dir | path to the directory that has `rust-toolchain` or `rust-toolchain.toml`, conflicts with `file` sha256 | sha256 of the manifest, required in pure evaluation mode, set to `lib.fakeSha256` to get the actual sha256 from the error message root | rustup server to download the toolchain from.
+Defaults to `https://static.rust-lang.org/dist`.

   ```nix
   fromToolchainFile {